The Carol Tambor Theatrical Foundation announces the winner of The Carol Tambor Best of Edinburgh Award,

 the highest honor at the Edinburgh Festival Fringe

-OVID’S METAMORPHOSES receives a full NYC production at The Flea Theater in January
+OVID’S METAMORPHOSES receives a full NYC production at The Flea Theatre in January

 New York, New York August 27, 2010—The Carol Tambor Theatrical Foundation is proud to announce the winner of this year’s The Carol Tambor Best of Edinburgh Award, the highest honor at the Edinburgh Festival Fringe.
 The winner of The Carol Tambor Best of Edinburgh Award was announced at the closing ceremonies of the Edinburgh Festival Fringe on Friday, August 27, 2010 at 10:30 AM GMT (5:30 AM EST).

 This year, The Carol Tambor Best of Edinburgh Award goes to OVID’S METAMORPHOSES, adapted and directed by Peter Bramley with original music by Lucy Egger.
 The production is from the acclaimed London-based company Pants On Fire.

 The Carol Tambor Theatrical Foundation will present the winning production at the Obie and Drama Desk Award-winning The Flea Theatre in January 2011.

 The Metamorphoses are fantastical love stories that pursue the theme of physical transformation.
 In each magical myth, a human body is miraculously changed into a different form — a tree; an island; an animal; a flower; an ocean; a constellation…